Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-6-Copilot-Spaces.md

 ### Prerequisites:

 Ensure you completed Lab 5 and have the GitHub MCP server configured in VS Code.
-If not, refer back to [Lab 5 - Step 3.2](Lab-5-Prompt-Files-Custom-Modes-and-MCP.md#step-32-install-and-configure-github-mcp) for setup instructions.
+If not, refer back to [Lab 5 - Step 4.2](Lab-5-Enhancing-Copilot.md#step-41-getting-the-github-mcp-server-up-and-running) for setup instructions.

-### Step 6.1: Access Your Spaces via MCP
+### Step 4.1: Access Your Spaces via MCP

 1. **Open VS Code** with your PixelPerfect Gallery project

 2. **Open GitHub Copilot Chat** in VS Code

-3. **Reference the GitHub MCP server** by typing `@github` in the chat

-4. **List your Copilot Spaces:**
+3. **List your Copilot Spaces:**
    ```
-   @github Show me all my Copilot Spaces
+   Show me all my Copilot Spaces
    ```

-5. **Review the list** - you should see both of your Spaces:
+4. **Review the list** - you should see both of your Spaces:
    - Photo Gallery - Security Assessment
    - Photo Gallery - Documentation Hub

-### Step 6.2: Use Space Context in Your IDE
+### Step 4.2: Use Space Context in Your IDE

 Now let's leverage your Spaces while working on code in VS Code.